mozilla/fxa/packages/fxa-admin-panel/README.md

-# Firefox Accounts Admin Panel
+# Mozilla Accounts Admin Panel

 The FxA Admin Panel is an internal resource for FxA Admins to access a set of convenience tools.